curityio/client-assertions-with-jwks-uri/README.md

 ## Website Documentation

-See the [API Secured by JWT Assertions](https://curity.io/resources/learn/api-jwt-assertions) for further details on the end-to-end solution.
+See the [API Access via JWT Assertions](https://curity.io/resources/learn/api-jwt-assertions) for further details on the end-to-end solution.

 ## More Information